Ryūma Tonari

-Early life
+Early life, amateur shogi and apprentice professional

 Tonari was born on January 17, 1990, in Miyazaki, Miyazaki.
 As a young boy, he learned how to play shogi from watching his father and older brother playing each other.
 In 2000, Tonari defeated fellow future professional Taichi Nakamura to win the 25th Elementary School Student Meijin Tournament as a fifth-grade student at Miyazaki Ehira Elementary School.

 Tonari entered the Japan Shogi Association's apprentice school at the rank of 6-kyū as a student of shogi professional Kōji Tanigawa in September 2000.
-He was promoted to the rank of 3-dan in October 2007, and obtained professional status and the rank of 4-dan in April 2016 after winning the 58th 3-dan League with a record of 14 wins and 4 losses.
+He was promoted to the rank of 3-dan in October 2007, and he became the only apprentice professional 3-dan to win the Shinjin-Ō tournament when he defeated shogi professional Tetsuya Fujimori 2 games to 1 for the 44th Shinjin-Ō title in October 2013.
+Tonari obtained professional status and the rank of 4-dan in April 2016 after winning the 58th 3-dan League with a record of 14 wins and 4 losses.